 Flatwater kayaking may sound intuitively familiar to you if you're like me.
 Ah, so it's on flat water?
 It's that simple.
 That's right.
-You'll find everything you need to know about flatwater kayaking in this post.
+You'll find everything you need about flatwater kayaking in this post.

-It's helpful to take a few minutes to understand how flatwater kayaking fits into the world of kayaking before getting into the nitty gritty details.
+It's helpful to take a few minutes to understand how flatwater kayaking fits into the world of kayaking before getting into the nitty-gritty details.
 Whitewater kayaking and flatwater kayaking are the two main types of kayaking, although there aren't necessarily formal definitions.

 An inflatable kayak or a hardshell kayak

 (Usually a life jacket) Some personal flotation device

 Even though choosing the right kayak, PFD, and kayak paddle seems simple, millions of words have been written about it.
 It's a good idea not to get too involved in the details of kayaking if you're just getting started.
 Don't forget to have each one.
 The PFD is included as well.
 We have been the cool kid once or twice, thinking, "Life jacket?"
 No problem.
 Wear The PFD.

 The best place to start flatwater kayaking is usually a small to the medium-sized lake.
 The shorelines of these lakes are typically densely forested, which makes them excellent windbreaks.
 As you may have noticed, getting away from the shore increases your chances of running into higher gusts of wind.
 A paddler will encounter wind no matter where they are on a lake, but sustained winds on larger lakes will exhaust them more quickly and present additional challenges.
 Kayaking is best learned on small lakes (less than a few hundred acres in size) if you're inexperienced.